sharpdressedcodes/react-video-uploader/README.md

 ### TODO
 * Build custom docker image after installing all the conversion software
-* Have a look at encoding the videos after they are uploaded, this way we can accept more formats like flv
+* Have a look at encoding the videos after they are uploaded, this way we can accept more formats like flv.
+Will need to use web sockets for this to show progress to the user.
-* Generate preview gif of video
 * Authenticating the user before allowing to POST
 * Split up js and css + hot reloading
 * Git hooks
+* Stub the api return calls during `__IS_TESTING__`, then assert on the items in TeaserList in HomePage